 Experience is often a major factor in beginning a career as an escrow officer.
 Many officers come from the banking or finance industry, which demonstrates to employers a working knowledge in financial practices.
 Overall, employers look for applicants who have developed good communication, computer and customer service skills in their past jobs.

 Escrow officers often work for title companies, mortgage lenders and credit unions.
 During the real estate closing process, their job duties typically include preparing paperwork, witnessing document signings and disbursing funds to the seller.
 In addition to these administrative tasks, an escrow officer may spend time following-up on leads and explaining services to prospective real estate buyers.
 They are usually responsible for establishing an escrow account and maintaining its funds and records.

 Employment opportunities for escrow agents may rise and fall in accordance with changes in the national economy and the housing market.
-The U.S. Bureau of Labor Statistics (BLS) projected that job openings in the real estate industry would grow between 2012 and 2022, as many workers reach retirement age.
+The U.S. Bureau of Labor Statistics (BLS) projected that job openings in the real estate industry would decrease 0.3% between 2014 and 2024.
 However, overall employment opportunities in this field were projected to fluctuate based on housing market reactions to recessions and high unemployment levels (www.bls.gov).

 An escrow officer usually requires only a high school diploma or the equivalent, but knowledge of real estate and legal documents may also be necessary.
 Classes and programs are available for this profession from vocational schools or community colleges.
 The median salary was around $47,000 for escrow officers as of 2016.